Updated Dec 07, 2020

 This section discusses additional performance details for each service.

 Azure VM types vary widely in networking performance.
-VM types with a small number of cores might not have sufficient network capacity to achieve the advertised maximum IOPs or throughput for a given VHD disk type.
+VM types with a small number of cores might not have sufficient network capacity to achieve the advertised maximum IOPs or throughput for a given managed disk type.
 See High-performance Premium Storage and Managed Disks for VMs for more information.

 Compute Engine persistent disks